kyroskoh/mnemoquest/TRANSLATION_DOCS_INDEX.md

 ```
 ❓ What do you want to do?

-├─ 🌐 Add a NEW LANGUAGE (Italian, Russian, etc.)
+├─ 🌐 Add a NEW LANGUAGE (Russian, Arabic, Dutch, etc.)
 │  └─ ✅ Use ADDING_NEW_LANGUAGE.md
 │
 ├─ 🎮 Implement a NEW GAME (Phase 6+)